whitschroder/remote-sensing/_sources/lastools.md

-# Lidar Processing and Analysis with LAStools
+# Bonus: Lidar Processing and Analysis with LAStools

 [LAStools](https://rapidlasso.de/product-overview/) is a convenient and powerful set of tools for processing point cloud data in .las or .laz format.
 LAStools is a